varunj166/react-proforma/README.md

 #### Form

-The Form component comes automatically wired up with Proforma's 'handleSubmit' functinon that you would normally have to wire up yourself by grabbing it from the [PorformaBundle](#proformabundle).
+The Form component comes automatically wired up with Proforma's 'handleSubmit' function that you would normally have to wire up yourself by grabbing it from the [PorformaBundle](#proformabundle).

 That is, this: